 In this way, Japan is still a firmly rooted cash-based society with many people who pay by cash despite having a credit card.
-There are several stores where credit cards can be used in major cities and tourist areas such as Tokyo and Osaka, but stores in the suburbs and countryside as well as many places with entrance fees such as Shinto shrines, Buddhist temples, and castles are cash only.
+There are several stores where credit cards can be used in major cities and tourist areas such as Tokyo and Osaka.
+However, individual-owned stores in the suburbs and countryside, and places with entrance fees such as Shinto shrines, Buddhist temples, and castles are cash only.

 Though credit cards have become commonplace, it is safer to bring cash along with your credit cards when traveling in Japan.

 Where You Can and Can't Use Credit Cards in Japan